zarthcode/MFile/README.md

 Recipe
 -----------

-Vim and AVR-GCC.
+Unless you're really good with your editor's macros, **and** you need a new device list, simply skip to Installation Vim and AVR-GCC.
 For now, I'm (in vim) copying most of <avr/io.h> directly into the xmem.c, and then including every single device file, and collecting every single device tag (using some #undefs to keep the compile going).

 Build xmem.c, piping stderr into a file.
 (Failure is success!)